How to Not Be Nervous at a Job Interview

 Practical Day-By-Day and Day-Of Routines

 Three to five days out, switch from heavy research to consolidation.
-Review your core impact points, refine two or three stories, and run a structured mock interview.
+Review your core impact points, refine two or three stories, run a structured mock interview.
 Light physical exercise the day before lowers baseline cortisol and improves sleep quality.
-Schedule a gentle sleep routine: no screens an hour before bed, a calming wind-down, and consistent wake time.
+Schedule a gentle sleep routine: no screens an hour before bed, a calming wind-down and consistent wake time.

-• Print or have digital copies of your resume and notes.
+• Print or have digital copies of your résumé and notes.

 • Short breathing exercise to ground 5 minutes before start.